AntaresSimulatorTeam/antares-doc/docs/reference/hydro.md

 <span class="param-badge badge-matrix">matrix</span>
-Annual inter-area allocation matrix $A(i,j)$ that may be used during a heuristic hydro pre-allocation process, regardless of whether the stochastic time-series generator is used or not.
+Annual inter-area allocation matrix $A(i,j)$ that may be used during a heuristic hydro pre-allocation process, regardless of whether the stochastic time series generator is used or not.
 This matrix describes the weights that are given to the loads of areas $i$ in the definition of the monthly and weekly hydro storage generation profiles of areas $j$.